Ivor Bell

 Ivor Malachy Bell (born 1936/1937) is an Irish republican, and a former volunteer in the Belfast Brigade of the Provisional Irish Republican Army (IRA) who later became Chief of Staff on the Army Council.

+Bell was the IRA's representative to Libya in the late 1970s and early 1980s.
+An opponent of the turn towards electoral politics spearheaded by Gerry Adams, he was forced out of the organization in 1985.

+In 2014 Bell was arrested in connection with the 1972 murder of Jean McConville.
+He was acquitted in 2019.

 IRA career

 Bell was involved with the Irish Republican Army during the 1956–1962 campaign, but left over the decision to call a cease-fire.
-He rejoined the republican movement in 1970, and become the commander of the Kashmir Road-based B Company of the Provisional IRA Belfast Brigade.
+He rejoined the republican movement in 1970, and become the commander of the Kashmir Road-based C Company of the Provisional IRA Belfast Brigade.
 During Gerry Adams' initial career in the republican movement he took much of his direction from Brendan Hughes and Bell.
 At this time Adams was Bell's adjutant in the Second Battalion of the Belfast Brigade.
 Hughes was the commander of the D Coy.
 Adams looked to Bell for political strategy and to Hughes for the opinion of the "rank and file" volunteers.

 In 1972, Bell, now Belfast Brigade adjutant, along with Dáithí Ó Conaill, Seamus Twomey, Martin McGuinness, and Gerry Adams were flown to London by the Royal Air Force for secret ceasefire talks with British government ministers.
 Adams and Bell were sceptical about the proposed cease-fire and did not trust the British government.
 The truce soon broke down, followed by twenty deaths over three days.

-Escape from Long Kesh
+Escape from Long Kesh Detention Centre

 In February 1974, Bell was arrested on information provided by one of the "Disappeared" (informer) Eamon Molloy.
-He was placed in Cage 11 at Long Kesh along with Hughes and Adams.
+He was placed in Cage 11 at Long Kesh Detention Centre along with Hughes and Adams.
 Fellow internees had nicknamed it the 'General's Cage' because of the number of senior republicans held there.

 On 15 April 1974, Bell escaped when he swapped places with a visitor and walked out of the prison.
 He was recaptured two weeks later at a flat in the affluent Malone Road area of south Belfast after Molloy had informed the security services of his whereabouts.

 Chief of Staff

 In 1982, Martin McGuinness quit as Chief of Staff and Bell took over his position.
 Bell was arrested, on evidence provided by another supergrass, Robert "Beedo" Lean, in 1983.
-In line with IRA rules, contained within the Green Book, Bell lost his position as chief of staff, which was then taken by Kevin McKenna from the Tyrone Brigade.
+In line with IRA rules, contained within The Green Book, Bell lost his position as chief of staff, which was then taken by Kevin McKenna from the Tyrone Brigade.

 Upon release Bell, and fellow prisoner Edward Carmichael, stated that they had both been offered immunity if they would incriminate Sinn Féin elected representatives Danny Morrison, Gerry Adams and Martin McGuinness.
 Carmichael had been offered £300,000 and Bell stated that he was told he could "name my own figure".